Respiratory viruses continue to circulate throughout Georgia

 A woman on a couch in a blue long-sleeve shirt holds a tissue and a thermometer as she coughs into her arm.

 Georgia doctors have cautioned that while respiratory disease cases typically decline throughout March, there could be another surge in infections at untraditional times.
-(Image Courtesy of the Centers for Disease Control and Prevention)
+(Courtesy of Centers for Disease Control and Prevention)

 Public health, explained: Sign up to receive Healthbeat’s free Atlanta newsletter here.